 - There is still a lot of work to do when it comes to defining entities that make sense for your business

 - AI can speed up the process a lot

-- Assigning new values and adding new entities has to be seen as repeating process: everyday new search queries appear in your adwords account
+- Assigning new values and adding new entities has to be seen as repeating process: everyday new search queries appear in your Google Ads account

 What problems does this big entity list solve?